cbcrg/tcoffee/docs/tcoffee_installation.rst

-Simply go for netbl, download the executable that corresponds to your architecture (cygwin users should go for the win executable).
+Simply go for netbl, download the executable that corresponds to your architecture (Cygwin users should go for the win executable).
 Despite all the files that come along the executable blastcl3 is a stand alone executable that you can safely move to your $BIN.

 All you will then need to do is to make sure that T-Coffee uses the right client, when you run it.